 Early pregnancy symptoms: Vomiting, Nausea, and Food Aversion

-It’s suspected hCG, or the hormone that causes a positive pregnancy test, may be one of the primary culprits of morning sickness– which does not, by the way, only happen in the morning.
-While vomiting, nausea, and food aversion can all be signs of say, the flu, they can also be one of the early signs of pregnancy, particularly if no other signs of sickness like a runny nose are present.
+It’s suspected hCG, or the hormone that causes a positive pregnancy test, may be one of the primary culprits of morning sickness.
+While vomiting, nausea, and food aversion can all be signs of say, the flu, they can also be one of the early signs of pregnancy.
+Particularly if no other signs of sickness like a runny nose are present.
 Some women also experience odd food cravings or notice their tastes change.

 Early signs of pregnancy: Gas, Constipation, Bloating and Other Gastro-issues

 Progesterone, the hormone that sustains pregnancy, peaks in the first trimester.
 Coincidentally, it also works to relax smooth muscles– which is what your intestines are made of.
 This can lead to an increase in pregnancy gas, constipation, and bloating.
 Progesterone is present prior to pregnancy though, just in a lower concentration.